rob18183/SendWindow/README.md

 -   **Smart Scoring**: Automatically rates spots (Green/Yellow/Red) based on wind speed, gusts, and direction relative to the spot's safe wind angles.
 -   **Real-time Forecasts**: Powered by [Open-Meteo](https://open-meteo.com/) for accurate, hyper-local wind data.
 -   **Spot Filtering**: Filter by radius, seasonality (Open Now), level (Beginner Friendly), and water type (Shallow).
+-   **Duo Mode 🤝**: Planning a session with a buddy?
+Input two locations to find the fairest "compromise" spot that works for both of you.
+-   **Driving Travel Times 🚗**: Estimates real driving duration using OSRM, cached for instant results.
+-   **Live Webcams 📷**: View live feeds directly from spot cards like Zandvoort and Scheveningen.
 -   **Visual Themes**: Beautiful, AI-generated themes for North Sea, Inland, and Action spots.
 -   **Locally Persisted**: Remembers your location and filter preferences.
 -   **Privacy Focused**: No tracking, all logic runs client-side.